Designing a Martian Government

 How Mars Can Do Government Better Than Earth

-The American democratic experiment was born in the New World where it was free of the vested interests and historical baggage that had slowed progress in Europe.
-It truly was a government built upon Enlightenment ideals, too far removed from Europe to be governed according to European laws and practices.
+The American democratic experiment was born in the New World where it was free of the vested interests and historical baggage of Europe.
+It truly was a government built upon Enlightenment ideals, far removed from European laws and practices.
 When we colonize Mars, the Martian government will also be too remote for terrestrial control.
-Mars gives us an opportunity to experiment with entirely new forms of governance.
-Here’s how a Martian political structure might improve upon terrestrial ones.
+Mars gives us an opportunity to experiment with entirely new forms of governance that are superior to terrestrial ones.

 The Need for Government

 In the early days of a Martian colony, the governing structure would be based on crew responsibility and Earth-based commands.
 With guidance terrestrially, a small number of Martian residents would be able to self-govern, much like airplanes can self-govern at 50,000 feet.
 Prior to flight, rules and responsibilities are laid out and mission control on Earth provides the ultimate authority.

 This works because a Martian colonial base of a few dozen individuals will all know one another on a first-name basis.
 Their social bonds force them into cooperation with one another.
 As the Martian base grows in population, however, this governance structure will become insufficient.

 It is hypothesized that humans are only able to maintain stable relationships with up to 150 people at any given time.
 Beyond this number, the governing structures required necessarily become more complex to accommodate a growing number of concerns and challenges.

 The Enlightenment era that brought us the US Constitution also ushered in the concept of the “separations of powers.”
 First put forth in the modern era by the French philosopher Montesquieu, he reasoned that government should be divided into branches with distributed powers that balance each other out.
 This is perhaps best embodied in the US Constitution, which divides power among three branches of government; the Legislative, Executive, and Judicial branches.